It starts with Al Gore.

 Meanwhile, several thousand miles away in sunny California, high school teacher Heather Wygant ensures her students understand the consensus.
 "We talk about the fact that most scientists agree on this and we look at the evidence.
 I also spend a lot of time talking about misconceptions and why people don't believe things because I don't want there to be any confusion," she explained.

-Other teachers stop short of spelling out facts simply because they're afraid.
+Other teachers stop short of spelling out facts, in part, because they're afraid of what might happen if they do.
 "I stay out of the process because when I first started teaching this I was labeled an evangelist.
 I have a kid of my own, and I have a job to keep," said Colorado science teacher Cheryl Manning.
 "I want my students to come away understanding that human activity has caused global warming.
 But I don't tell them that explicitly."

 We want to hear what you think about this article.
 Submit a letter to the editor or write to firstname.lastname@example.org.